Studying $X(2100)$ hadronic decays and predicting its pion and kaon induced productions: Summary

 \section{Summary}

-As an important part of studying light hadron spectrum, the axial-vector light meson family is not well established.
-The observation of $X(2100)$ in $J/\psi\to\eta^\prime\eta\phi$ provides us a good chance to further perform the investigation of isoscalar axial-vector light mesons.
-In this work, $X(2100)$ is assigned as the second radial excitation of $h_1(1380)$, which can be supported by the analysis of the Regge trajectory and the calculation of the corresponding OZI-allowed decays.
+Inspired by the BESIII's observation of $X(2100)$ from analyzing $J/\psi\to \eta\eta^\prime \phi$ \cite{null}, we study possibility of $X(2100)$ as a conventional meson.
+Through the analysis of the mass, we find that there exist two assignments to $X(2100)$, i.e., $X(2100)$ can be the second radial excitation of $h_1$ family or the second radial excitation of isoscalar vector states.

+Thus, a further calculation of two-body OZI-allowed strong decay behavior of $X(2100)$ under these possible assignments is helpful to test these assignments by combing with the present experimental data.
+Our result shows that it is suitable to explain $X(2100)$ to be as the second radial excitation of $h_1(1380)$ since the experimental width of $X(2100)$ can be reproduced and the branching ratio of $X(2100)\to\phi\eta^{\prime}$ has a sizable contribution to the total width.
+In addition, the $h_1(1965)$ is a good candidate for the partner of the second radial excitation of $h_1(1380)$.
 We suggest a possible channel $J/\psi\to \phi\eta\eta$ to identify $X(2100)$ in the corresponding $\phi\eta$ invariant mass spectrum.
-In the present work, we also predict the mass positions and the decay properties of two missing $h_1$ mesons ($h_1(1780)$ and $h_1(2355)$). {Hunting} for these missing $h_1$ states will be interesting research topics.
+As an important part of light hadron spectrum, the axial-vector light meson family is not well established.
+The observation of $X(2100)$ in $J/\psi\to\eta\eta^\prime\phi$ provides us a good chance to further perform the investigation of isoscalar axial-vector light mesons.

+In addition, the productions of $X(2100)$ and its partner $h_1(1965)$ induced by pion and kaon on a proton target are predicted in both the Feynman model and the Regge model.
+The total cross sections are predicted to be at an order of magnitude of 0.1 $\mu$b in both $\pi^-p\to X(2100)n$ and $K^-p\to X(2100)\Lambda$.
+This result indicates $X(2100)$ is potential to be experimentally measured by J-PARC, COMPASS, OKA@U-70 and SPS@CERN experiment.
+The predicted cross section of $\pi^-p\to h_1(1965)n$ is much larger than that of the reaction $K^-p\to h_1(1965)\Lambda$ and can be compared with the experimental data of process $\pi^-p\to h_1(1170)n$.
+Therefore, we strongly recommend that COMPASS and other experiments to discover $h_1(1965)$ on the pion-proton scattering platform.
+This is of great significance for studying the properties of $h_1(1965)$ and understanding the newly observed $X(2100)$.

-In the following several years, the BESIII experiment will still be the main force of exploring the light hadrons.
+In the following several years, the BESIII and COMPASS experiments will still be the main force of exploring the light hadrons.
 These theoretical predictions presented in this work may provide valuable reference to future experimental studies on this issue.
-We are waiting for the progress on this filed, especially from BESIII.